Zero Cost EMI Offer available on cart value above INR 5,000 on select cards. T&C apply. Check details on the payment window.

 4. DDR5 delivers up to 2x system bandwidth than DDR4 but has virtually the same system latency as DDR4.

-5. DDR5 is more affordable now.
-A new era of computing innovation has begun.
-Are you in?
+5. DDR5 is more affordable now and a new era of computing innovation has begun.

-We hope you thoroughly enjoyed learning about DDR5 technology and memory.
-If you found this information useful or would like to learn more from us, leave us a comment on our social channels - Facebook, Twitter and Instagram!
-If you’re looking for high-quality content like this, discounts for Crucial products, etc. sign up today for our no-spam, Crucial Insider newsletter.
+We hope you thoroughly enjoyed learning about DDR5 memory technology.
+If you found this information useful or would like to learn more from us, leave us a comment on our social channels - Facebook, Twitter and Instagram.
+Sign up today for our no-spam Crucial Insider newsletter for more content.

 Footnotes